 Photos by Kim I. Mott

-When in Fiji – a paradise of nearly 1000 islands and islets, with clear blue waters and lush mountains – you’ll be able to unwind and free yourself of everything but tranquility.
+When in Fiji – a paradise of nearly 330 islands and more than 500 islets, with clear blue waters and lush mountains – you’ll be able to unwind and free yourself of everything but tranquility.

 It begins, after a welcoming bula greeting and soft voices singing over gently strummed guitars followed by lulling silence.
 Fiji is quiet.
 People speak softly because it’s polite not to interfere with the low-key sounds of sea breeze and bird song.

 Then, there’s the pace.
 “Island time” is a real thing in a country where everyone has time for everyone.
 Don’t expect things to go fast.
 And, most of all, there’s the culture that feels rich, deep and close to its timeless roots.